JCHampton/BragBook/README.md

 # BragBook
-Repo to describe stuff I have done that I am proud of
+Repo to describe stuff I have done that I am proud of.
+There most likely will not be any files except the ReadMe in here.

 ## Jobs/Internships